UXSoc/uxsoc-apps-cms/src/pages/index.md

           * **Digital Creativity.**
             * Able to envision and design different posters for publication in line with the current visual identity of the org.
 (A proficiency in Figma is helpful as the team uses this platform for ease of collaboration).
           * **Video-editing skills (and software).**
             * Able to source and creatively compile multimedia from events of the org for coverage or publishing.
-            Basing on their skillset, the UXMktg Officer will engage with the other Mktg.
-Officers and Leads so that they may:

-            \- help in the management of UXSoc social media accounts (Facebook, Instagram, or Twitter);
-            \- copywrite spiels and other content for the creative collaterals of the org (i.e. spiels for pubs, content for the pubs, etc.);
-            \- produce and publish publication materials to market events and initiatives of the organization;
-            \- collect and edit any documentation of executed projects or events of the org;

-          ## Responsibilities:
+          **Responsibilities:**

           Basing on their skillset, the UXMktg Officer will engage with the